blacksaturn1/RBE577_MachineLearning_Robotics/hw3/README.md

   - `build_quadrant_loaders(..., dynamic_batching=True, bucket_size=...)` will build DataLoaders using `BucketBatchSampler` for each split.

 - Model and training
-  - `DubinsLSTM` takes condition vectors (B,6) and produces trajectory sequences.
+  - `DubinsLSTM` takes condition vectors (B,8) (the `cond_full` vector including sin/cos) and produces trajectory sequences.
 The internal `fc_cond` projects condition vectors to an embedding that's concatenated to the LSTM input at each step.
   - Training/evaluation helpers `train_epoch()` and `eval_epoch()` implement masked MSE loss (ignoring padded timesteps) and compute ADE/FDE metrics.
   - Early stopping and saving: `main()` includes early stopping logic and saves best/final model weights to the provided `model_dir` (or CWD by default).